Meredith Professorships

 $5,000 as an expense account to support programming offered through the Center for Teaching and Learning Excellence (CTLE)

 In an effort to meet the Meredith Professorship’s goal of improving the teaching and learning environment on campus and to foster campus-wide conversations around teaching excellence, Meredith Professors will be actively involved in the Center for Teaching and Learning Excellence (CTLE).
-Each Meredith Professor will identify an aspect of, or topic related to, teaching excellence on which they will focus during their three-year term.
-In consultation with the CTLE team, they will develop programming for Syracuse University faculty around their selected topic.
-Such programming can include workshops, guest speakers, one-on-one mentoring with early-career or teaching faculty, peer mentoring, and team-teaching opportunities for faculty, among other options.
+Each Meredith Professor will identify a topic or theme related to teaching excellence on which they will focus during their three-year term.
+In consultation with the CTLE director, they will develop programming for Syracuse University faculty around their selected topic.
+Such programming can include workshops, guest speakers, one-on-one mentoring with early-career faculty or teaching professors, peer mentoring, and team-teaching opportunities for faculty, among other options.
 The CTLE will provide administrative support for this programming.

 Meredith Professors are expected to submit an annual progress report on their involvement with the CTLE.
 At the end of their three-year tenure, each Meredith Professor is also expected to present a final summary of their work with and through the CTLE.
-Active Meredith Professors also meet periodically each year to discuss teaching and to plan other activities.
+Active Meredith Professors also meet periodically throughout the academic year to discuss teaching and to plan other activities.

 Both the professional development funds and the expense account may be used in support of Meredith Professors’ teaching-related professional development or for a variety of other purposes in support of teaching at the University.
-The funds may be used to support the hiring of student assistants, the purchase of equipment or other teaching resources, the support of student research projects, the development of teaching materials, the purchase of library materials, travel for conferences, bringing guest lecturers to campus, or hosting seminars through the CTLE with a focus on teaching and student learning.
+The funds may be used to support the hiring of student assistants, the purchase of teaching resources or materials, travel for conferences, bringing guest lecturers to campus, or hosting seminars through the CTLE with a focus on teaching and student learning.

 Active and former Meredith Professors are enrolled for life in the Meredith Symposium to honor their ongoing contribution to students and to the University.
 The annual Symposium is planned by the active Meredith Professors and focuses on strategies for supporting teaching excellence at Syracuse University.